Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsection{Efficiency of LogME}

-A theoretically sound algorithm is usually complex and hard to compute, as is the case for LogME without computational optimization.
-Fortunately, we successfully reduce the computational complexity when analyzing its theoretical convergence property in Section~\ref{sec:convergence_analysis} by the fixed point iteration.
-The algorithmic complexity is presented in Table~\ref{tab:optimization}, and Table~\ref{tab:speedup} presents the wall-clock time speedup measured in Aircraft with ResNet-50.
+A theoretically sound algorithm is often complex and computationally expensive, and this is the case for LogME without optimization.
+Fortunately, we successfully reduced the computational complexity after analyzing the theoretical convergence of LogME by the fixed point iteration (see Section~\ref{sec:convergence_analysis}).
+We present a summary of the algorithmic complexity in Table~\ref{tab:optimization}, and present empirical results in Table~\ref{tab:speedup}, where we show the wall-clock-time speedup measured in Aircraft with ResNet-50.
 The na\"ive implementation is very slow.
 Our conference paper~\citep{you_logme:_2021} proposed an optimization scheme for matrix multiplication and matrix inversion, which brings $61.7\times$ speedup.
 This paper further proposes the fixed point iteration algorithm, which results in a much larger speedup ($131.5\times$).
-Thanks to the significant optimization, LogME is equipped with both theoretical soundness and fast computation.
+Thanks to the optimized method, LogME is not only theoretically sound but also computationally efficient.

-Next we quantitatively measure the wall-clock and memory footprint of LogME in both computer vision and natural language processing.
-Results are shown in Table~\ref{tab:efficiency}.
+Next, we quantitatively measure the wall-clock and memory footprint of LogME in both computer vision and natural language processing; see Table~\ref{tab:efficiency}.
 ResNet~50 on Aircraft is used for computer vision, and RoBERTa-D on MNLI task is used for NLP.
-The cost of computing ground-truth transferability $T_m$ (fine-tuning with hyper-parameter search) serves as the upper bound of ranking pre-trained models.
-We also list the cost of extracting features by pre-trained models as a reference, which is the lower bound of ranking pre-trained models.
-The cost for the rest models and datasets vary, but the proportion is similar.
-Note that, because carelessly tuned hyper-parameters cannot tell good models from bad models, it is necessary to attribute the cost of hyper-parameter search to brute-force fine-tuning while LogME does not need hyper-parameter setting.
+The cost for the rest of the models and datasets varies, but the proportion is similar.
+The cost of computing reference transferability $T_m$ (fine-tuning with hyper-parameter search) serves as the upper bound of ranking pre-trained models.
+Note that, because carelessly tuned hyper-parameters cannot tell good models apart from bad models, it is necessary to attribute the cost of hyper-parameter search to fine-tuning.
+We also list the cost of extracting features by pre-trained models, which is the lower bound of ranking pre-trained models.